You invest on marketing technology platforms thinking it would be an asset to your marketing operations.

 - Are you happy with your IT team’s SLAs and TATs for fulfilling marketing requests?

-- Have you been provided utmost transparency about the usage of MarTech platforms?
+- Have you been provided utmost transparency about what is MarTech usage currently

 - Have all your campaigns gone live as scheduled?
 Or without being postponed due to technical issues such as an upgrade installation, migration etc.

 - Does your IT team take last minute requests without creating an issue?

 - Does your IT team help you prevent data from getting into siloes?

 - Does your IT team try to help you become smarter with decisions?